Sangguniang Panlalawigan: Allocation and apportionment of regularly elected members

 The number of regular Sanggunian members is based on the income of the province as classified by the Department of Finance.
 The Commission on Elections issues resolutions allocating the number of regular members of the Sanggunian a province may elect should a province's income classification change.
 First-class and second-class provinces are entitled to 10 regularly elected members, 8 for third- and fourth-class provinces and 6 for fifth- and sixth-class provinces.
 Exceptions to the rule are provinces which are divided into more than five congressional districts.
-Each Sangguniang Panlalawigan district in the provinces of Batangas, Cavite, Cebu, Negros Occidental and Pangasinan elect two members to the Sanggunian, resulting in a total number of 16 regularly elected SP members in Cavite, 14 in Cebu, and 12 in the three other provinces.
+Each Sangguniang Panlalawigan district in the provinces of Batangas, Bulacan, Cavite, Cebu, Isabela, Laguna, Negros Occidental and Pangasinan elect two members to the Sanggunian, resulting in a total number of 16 regularly elected SP members in Cavite and Cebu, 14 in Bulacan and Laguna, and 12 in the four other provinces.

 The Commission on Elections apportions the number of Sanggunian members among the SP districts into which the province is divided.
 As much as possible, the members are equally divided among the legislative districts.
 If such equal division is impossible the remaining numbers are assigned to the districts with a bigger population count than the others.
 The COMELEC likewise factors out the population of independent cities which do not elect provincial officials in determining the apportionment of the Sanggunian members among the districts.
 Provinces comprising a single congressional district are divided into two sanggunian districts by the COMELEC for purposes of electing SP members.

 A majority of Sangguniang Panlalawigan districts are contiguous to existing congressional districts.
 The exceptions are the following: